Subject area Jewish Studies

 The series includes monographs, anthologies, and outstanding dissertations and habilitation theses.

-Edited by Jonathan Hirsch, Sina Rauschenbach and Carsten Schapkow
+Edited by Dr. Jonathan Hirsch, Prof. Dr. Sina Rauschenbach, Prof. Dr. Carsten Schapkow